Weyimil/Optimizing-Order-Fulfilment/README.md

 Fix Policy Gaps:
 - Review and revise the expedited delivery policy based on performance data.

-## Conclusion
-While the company's delivery operations are functional, significant improvement opportunities exist.
-This includes refining internal policies, upgrading the fleet, enhancing driver professionalism, and improving customer engagement.
-By addressing both operational and experiential gaps, the company can improve efficiency, reduce delays, and deliver a consistently positive customer experience—thereby strengthening its brand as a trusted, streamlined logistics solutions provider.
+Adopting these recommendations will improve efficiency, reduce delays, and help the company deliver a more reliable and customer-focused service.